mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "That's not how generosity works," Shimba said.

 "Then what's the point?"
 Panna turned back to Shimba.
-"We all need something to live on."
+"We all need something."

 Melna saw the exapserated look on both of their faces, searched for some answer to quell their needs.